Home Warranty Service Fees Explained: Costs, How They Work & What to Expect

 Service Fee Fixed per-visit charge when a technician is dispatched Only when you file a claim and a tech is sent

 The key distinction: your premium keeps your policy active, while the service fee is your out-of-pocket cost each time you use the warranty.
-Unlike a traditional insurance deductible — which is applied to the payout amount — the service fee is paid directly to the technician or the warranty company upfront, regardless of the repair cost.
-If a covered repair costs $800, you pay the $75–$125 service fee; the warranty covers the rest (within plan limits).
+Unlike a traditional insurance deductible, which is applied to the payout amount, the service fee is paid for the technician visit itself, regardless of the repair cost.
+If a covered repair costs $800, you pay your service fee and the warranty covers the rest (within plan limits).

-Learn more about how home warranties work before selecting a plan.
+Learn more about how home warranty claims work before selecting a plan.

 Pincher's Pro Tip